-Note: This is very different from calculus and differential equations, where you mostly performed computations to solve problems.
+- Note: This is very different from calculus and differential equations, where you mostly performed computations to solve problems.
 Although there is still problem-solving in this course, we will emphasize proving your answers are correct, and not just finding answers.
-This is what almost all your future advanced math courses will be like.

-Textbook: A Transition to Advanced Mathematics, Smith, Eggen, and St. Andre, 7th ed.
-We will go through Chapter 1 quickly (about 2 weeks), Chapters 2-4 thoroughly (about 2 sections per week), and then the first half or so of each of Chapters 5, 6, and 7 (about 2 weeks for each).
+This is what almost all your future advanced math courses will be like. - Textbook: A Transition to Advanced Mathematics, Smith, Eggen, and St. Andre, 8th ed.
+We will go through Chapters 1-5, skipping a one or two sections from each chapter (to be announced in class), and then the first half or so of Chapter 6.
+We will generally discuss one section per class meeting, though Chapter 1 will go a bit faster.

-Reading: Read each section that we cover in class, both before and after class.
+- Reading: Read each section that we cover in class, both before and after class.
 Skim the section before class, even if you don't understand it fully, to have some idea of what we'll be doing in class.
-Read it more carefully after class to clarify and fill in details you missed in class.

-Warning: Sometimes, we will not "cover" all the material from a section in class, but instead focus on a particular aspect of the section.
+Read it more carefully after class to clarify and fill in details you missed in class. - Warning: Sometimes, we will not "cover" all the material from a section in class, but instead focus on a particular aspect of the section.
 In such cases, I will point out in class (and on the course's website) which other parts of the section I expect you to read on your own.